 Atlases provide a standard assessment of the current status of breeding birds, and lay the framework for evaluating long-term changes.
 The results are critical to conservation decision-making as birds are effective indicators of environmental health.
 Birds respond quickly to environmental change, occupy every habitat type, and are relatively easy to survey.

 In collaboration with numerous partners and thousands of volunteer Citizen Scientists, Birds Canada is mapping breeding bird distribution and relative abundance across the country.
 Canada’s National Atlas Program is a partnership between Birds Canada, Environment and Climate Change Canada, provincial governments, natural history organizations, and the private sector.
-Since the year 2000, breeding bird atlases have been completed or are under way in Ontario, Newfoundland, the Maritimes, British Columbia, Saskatchewan, Manitoba, and Québec.
+Since the year 2000, breeding bird atlases have been completed in British Columbia, Manitoba, the Maritimes, and Québec.
+Atlases currently are under way in Newfoundland, Ontario, and Saskatchewan,

 National Atlas Program results drive conservation policy, Species at Risk recovery, habitat management and stewardship, land acquisition, and more!